What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 A prerequisite for obtaining a PhD from the Faculty of Human Sciences is a PhD programme with a duration of at least two semesters.
 Doctoral candidates should be enrolled as PhD students at the University of Cologne for the duration of the programme.

-Once you have received the official letter of admission (“Zulassungsbescheid”) from the Doctoral Office, you can enrol as a PhD student with the Registrar’s Office.
-The Registrar’s Office will also hand out your student ID.
+Once you have received the official letter of admission (“Zulassungsbescheid”) from the Doctoral Office, you can enrol as a PhD student with the Student Application and Registration Office (International Office).
+The Student Application and Registration Office will also hand out your student ID.

 You can be enrolled as a PhD student for a maximum of 12 semesters.
-After 12 semesters, you would normally be taken off the register by the Registrar’s Office.
+After 12 semesters, you would normally be taken off the register by the Student Application and Registration Office.
 In exceptional circumstances, however, you may be eligible for an extension of up to two semesters.
-To apply for this extension, you will have to present the Registrar’s Office a written statement from the Doctoral Office, detailing why the extension is necessary for you to complete your PhD thesis.
+To apply for this extension, you will have to present the Student Application and Registration Office a written statement from the Doctoral Office, detailing why the extension is necessary for you to complete your PhD thesis.

-In the event of deregistration as a PhD student by the University of Cologne’s Registrar’s Office, your admission to the programme itself will still be valid, meaning that you will still be able to finish your thesis at the Faculty of Human Sciences even if your name has already been taken off the register.
+In the event of deregistration as a PhD student by the University of Cologne’s Student Application and Registration Office, your admission to the programme itself will still be valid, meaning that you will still be able to finish your thesis at the Faculty of Human Sciences even if your name has already been taken off the register.

 Step 3b: Your doctoral studies begin and you work on your dissertation